The Amber Archive is an in-progress project—a genetic ark or "deep archive" of our planet's bio-genetic wealth.

 The Archive is a biodiversity time capsule for a world generations hence, and a potent reminder to us today of what we stand to lose in the Sixth Extinction.

-The San Diego Institute for Conservation Research's cryobank, known as the "Frozen Zoo," aims at a similar goal, though is far more high tech—reliant on deep freezers and large amounts of electricity.
-Were a climate event or major conflict to disrupt the electrical grid for a long period of time, these DNA samples would be irrevocably lost.
+The San Diego Institute for Conservation Research's cryobank, known as the "Frozen Zoo," aims at a similar goal, though through far more high tech means—reliant on deep freezers and large amounts of electricity.
+Were a climate event, epidemic or major conflict to disrupt the electrical grid for a long period of time, these DNA samples would be irrevocably lost.

-The Amber Ark seeks a more analog and more ancient method of preservation—one that could survive the potential collapse of Western Civilization.
+The Amber Archive seeks a more analog and more ancient method of preservation—one that could survive the potential collapse of Western Civilization and carry these genetic treasures into the far future where there may be a culture willing to, once again, make space on our planet for these marvelous others.